cjgronlund/project-rome/project-rome-docs/nearby-sharing/android/api-reference/index.md

-## Android Nearby Sharing API reference
+## Android Nearby sharing API reference

-The following namespaces contain APIs that allow an Android app to implement the Windows-based Nearby Sharing feature.
+The following namespaces contain APIs that allow an Android app to implement the Windows-based Nearby sharing feature.

 ### Namespaces